swimlane/graphish/README.md

         * List Mailbox Rules
     * Users
         * Return a list of email addresses in your Azure AD Tenant
+    * MailFolder
+        * Create MailFolder
+        * Move message to a MailFolder
+        * List messages in a MailFolder

 ## Installation